Phil being Phil: Mickelson shares lead in PGA Championship - WTMJ

 He bogeyed four of his last six, which feature the four hardest holes on the course, for a 70.

-Lowry managed a 71, including a par save on the par-5 16th when he hit his drive so far right it was on the beach.
+Only 18 players remained under par, which included U.S. Open champion Bryson DeChambeau, who looked exhausted walking off the course after a 71 that featured no birdies on the back nine.
+He went to the range and then said he would do a like workout with heavy weights.

-Mickelson had no such issues.
-He has shown glimpses in recent weeks, but he is concerned about losing focus.
+Mickelson has shown glimpses in recent weeks, but he is concerned about losing focus.
 This had his attention.
 He also has a 2-wood in the bag that helps him control his accuracy, at least with the wind at his back.
 Mickelson missed only three fairways.

 “If he can keep it straight and hit it the way that he’s been hitting, he’s going to be around on Sunday for sure,” Jason Day said.
 “With Phil, you kind of get some off-the-map drives that make it very interesting, and he’s kept it very, very straight over the last two days.”